Roles: Proponent Opponent, Third Party

 the Author stages two voices:

-— In V1, the voice of a person arguing that a nice weather is a good reason to have a walk.
+— In V1, the voice of someone arguing that a nice weather is a good reason to go for a walk.

-— In E2, the voice of a person arguing that having to work is a good reason to stay home
+— In V2, the voice is that of a another person arguing that having to work is a good reason to stay home.

-The decisive point is that, the Principal identifies to voice V2; that is, the argument E1 is dropped, and the argument E2 validated.
+The decisive point is that, the Principal identifies to voice V2, dropping the argument E1, and validating the argument E2.

 There is no intrinsic superiority of argument E2 over E1.
-The speaker authors E1 and E2, and, as a principal, acts upon E2, not E1.
+The speaker authors both arguments, and, as a Principal, acts upon E2, not E1.

-To account for the variety of discursive genres, one must introduce new roles, such as narrator and narratee for storytelling; expert and profane for explanation; proponent, opponent and third party for argumentation (see below).
+To account for the variety of discursive genres, one must introduce new types of roles, such as the narrator and the narratee for storytelling; the expert and the layperson for explanation; and the proponent, the opponent and the third party for argumentation.

-Interactional genres bring their share of professional or occupational roles: seller and customer for shop interactions; teacher and students in classroom interactions; physician and patient for therapeutic interactions, etc.
+Interactional genres bring their own share of professional or occupational roles: seller and customer for shop interactions; teacher and students in classroom interactions; physician and patient for therapeutic interactions.

 Linguistic roles combine with a set of social roles, in which we distinguish (after Rocheblave-Spenlé [1962]):